Black Chalk – Classic 2015 – first release

 Jacob Leadley, who made wine at Hattingley Valley, is the winemaker responsible for Black Chalk.
 The first releases from here are this wine and a companion rosé.
 The winery is down on the famous River Test, a quintessentially English chalk stream that boasts some of the best fly fishing in England.

 There’s an attractive bubble stream plus aromas of white flowers, maybe Hawthorne, and fresh dough.
 On the palate, apple and citrus fruit comes to the fore.
 Black Chalk has a weighty mouth-filling textured thanks to the barrel work.
 Yet at the same time, there’s precision high acidity.
-It’s made in a brut style, so it’s refreshing and while good as an apéritif it shines with food.
+It comes in the brut style, so it’s refreshing and while good as an apéritif it really shines with food.

 Seems to me that the most obvious pairing for Black Chalk would be a Brown Trout fresh from the River Test.